A Reverse Black Hole Information Problem: How to create an AdS black hole

 Light operators are those whose dimensions are finite as $c\to \infty$, $\Delta = O(1)$, and heavy operators are those whose dimensions are not.
 All light operators are approximate multi-trace operators, and light multi-trace operators can now appear in the OPE~\eqref{eq:GFFOPE}, because bulk interactions allow for particle production.
 Some (but by no means all) heavy primary states are approximate multi-particle Fock states.
 An example is the stationary state that is dual to a pair of high-energy particles orbiting each other with a large separation due to large angular momentum.

 For a given holographic CFT, a primary or descendant operator, and an associated set of conformal data (e.g. the operator's dimension), either the GFF approximation is an accurate approximation of that data, or it is not.

-This splits the set of operators into two groups, which we will call the integrable and the chaotic sectors, though, as we will see, the split depends on the choice of which particular set of conformal data to consider, and what we mean by accurate.
+This splits the set of operators into two groups, which we will call the integrable and the chaotic sectors.
+As we will see, the split depends on the choice of which particular set of conformal data to consider, and what we mean by accurate.

 \textit{Dimensions.} Let us start our discussion of these sectors by considering the size of corrections to the free approximation of conformal dimensions, i.e. the anomalous dimensions.

 Let us focus on the family of double-trace operators $\phi^2_{n,l}$ built from a light single-trace primary $\phi$.
 Going to general dimensions for a moment, and specialising to a holographic CFT, the contribution to the anomalous dimension of $\phi^2_{n,l}$ from stress tensor/graviton exchange is~\cite{kavirajUniversalAnomalousDimensions2015}, \bne \gamma_{n,l} \approx -G_N \frac{n^d}{l^{d-2}} \ene in the $l \gg n \gg 1$ regime.
 In the bulk, the anomalous dimensions equal the energy shift due to interactions, i.e.~\eqref{eq:gamnl} equals the shift due to graviton exchange, the gravitational binding energy.
 For fixed $n$, increasing $l$ decreases the magnitude of the anomalous dimension~\eqref{eq:gamnl}, because the gravitational binding energy decreases when the particles are farther apart.
 Vice versa, the same anomalous dimension's magnitude grows with increasing $n$, corresponding to a larger gravitational binding energy.
 In the $n \gg l $ regime, we get similar behaviour: polynomial growth of $\gamma_{n,l}$ with increasing $n$ and polynomial decay with increasing $l$~\cite{fitzpatrickEffectiveConformalTheory2011}.